andremarcondesteixeira/Posterr/README.md

 # Posterr

-This is a simple Twitter like feed.
+This is a simple Twitter-like feed.

 Users can create posts and repost posts once.
 A maximum publication size and a maximum allowed amount of daily publications can be configured.